zacklow28/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Patient**: A person under the care of the nutritionist, whose dietary information, medical history, and personal details are tracked within the system.
 * **Nutritionist**: A healthcare professional who advises on diet and nutrition, helping individuals improve their health through dietary recommendations.
 * **Patient profile**: A record containing a patient’s personal details, medical history, food allergies, dietary restrictions, and other relevant health information.
 * **Diet**: The specific food and beverage intake recommended or required for a person, often based on health conditions or preferences (e.g., low sodium, low carb).
 * **Allergies**: Substances or foods that a patient is sensitive or allergic to, which must be taken into account when making dietary recommendations.
-* **Tag**: A label assigned to a patient that helps categorize and filter patients based on specific conditions or characteristics (e.g. “high-risk”, “low sodium diet”).
 * **Priority**: The level of importance or urgency assigned to a task or patient.
 For example, a high-priority patient needs immediate attention, while low-priority patients may not require urgent care.
-* **Reminder**: A notification or alert set by the nutritionist to prompt follow-up actions or visits for patients based on their care schedule.
-* **Consultation Log**: A record of all interactions with a patient, including the date, purpose, and key details from the consultation.
-* **Stale Records**: Patient profiles that have not been updated or accessed in a long time.
-These records are flagged for follow-up or archiving to keep the patient list organized.
 * **CLI (Command-Line Interface)**: A text-based interface where users type commands to interact with the software.
 * **GUI (Graphical User Interface)**: An interface that allows users to interact with the software through visual elements like buttons and icons.
-* **DBMS (Database Management System)**: A software used to store, manage, and retrieve data in databases.
-Not used in this project.
 * **JAR File (Java ARchive)**: A compressed file that contains Java classes, libraries, and resources, packaged for distribution.

 --------------------------------------------------------------------------------------------------------------------